Youth Participants (Summer/Fall 2021)

 Youth Participant

 Kimberly is a Zapotec community youth organizer and artist from Koreatown, Los Angeles.
 She currently attends New Open World Academy as a high school senior.
-Growing up in Koreatown has been a beautiful experience for Kimberly to connect and honor their ancestral roots by sharing dialogue and building community initiatives with other Indigenous relatives.
-Being raised around the elders of her parent’s family and hometown has encouraged Kimberly to actively listen and practice acts of care with the elders of her community and beyond.
-Kimberly’s work explores the diverse notions of home which can extend beyond physical spaces.
-She was recently announced as the Youth Advocacy Recipient for the third annual The Fotos Awards 2021 presented by Las Fotos Project which recognizes women-identifying and non-binary photographers.
-Kimberly intends to continue engaging in oral history and storytelling by documenting the stories of their relatives and community.
+Growing up in Koreatown has been a beautiful experience for Kimberly to connect and honor her ancestral roots by sharing dialogue and building community initiatives with other Indigenous relatives.
+Being raised around the elders of her parents’ family and hometown has encouraged her to actively listen and practice acts of care with the elders in her community and beyond.
+Kimberly’s work explores the diverse notions of home, which can extend beyond physical spaces.
+She was recently announced as the Youth Advocacy Recipient for the third annual Las Fotos Awards in 2021, presented by Las Fotos Project, which recognizes women-identifying and non-binary photographers.
+Kimberly plans to continue engaging in oral history and storytelling by documenting the stories of her relatives and community.

 KIMBERLY’S story →